xZecora/path-algebras/roadmap.md

 - [X] Write a version of path multiplication that performs the lookup as well.

-- [ ] Define function which creates a PAElement out of a path.
+- [X] Define function which creates a PAElement out of a path.

-- [ ] Define function which takes a list of indices and a list of coefficients and creates a PAElement
+- [X] Define function which takes a list of indices and a list of coefficients and creates a PAElement

+- [ ] Printing function for PAElements

 - [ ] Implement arithmetic on PAElements (add, subtract, multiply)